High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy: Related Works

-Depth-aware methods enhance dense prediction tasks using real or pseudo-depth cues.
-Real-depth approaches fuse sensor-derived geometry with RGB data \cite{magnet, CPNet, RISNet, DACOD}.
-In contrast, pseudo-depth methods generate depth from RGB inputs, proving effective in instance segmentation \cite{boosting}, medical imaging \cite{polyp-DAM}, and beyond \cite{impact, IOCUS}.
-For DIS, we leverage pseudo-depth to introduce our novel \textit{depth integrity-prior}.
+Depth-aware methods enhance dense prediction using real or pseudo-depth cues.
+Real-depth methods fuse sensor-derived geometry with RGB data \cite{magnet, CPNet}.
+In contrast, pseudo-depth methods generate depth from RGB inputs, proving efficacy in instance segmentation \cite{boosting}, medical imaging \cite{polyp-DAM}, and beyond \cite{ssfSOD, popnet, impact, IOCUS, Segment_any_motion}.
+For DIS, as no real-depth exists before, we use pseudo-depth to introduce our \textit{depth integrity-prior}.
 This prior is operationalized within a framework featuring specialized fusion modules and a dedicated loss to enhance structural coherence.